 What would it take to help an aging parent maintain the greatest possible sense of his own human dignity, worth, and independence?
 My wife and I are more than willing to take care of my aging father, but he's always been a proud man, and we don't want to crush his spirit.
 How do we protect him against the feeling that he's becoming useless?

 According to researchers, most older people measure their personal worth by how well they meet three goals: 1) dependability; 2) ability to maintain close family ties; and 3) self-sufficiency.
 The key to honoring aging loved ones is to understand how to encourage them in these three areas.

 Most elderly people do not want to reach out for help, rely on government assistance, or have hired help in their homes.
 They want to do things independently, proving themselves dependable and responsible.
 If you want to increase your father's sense of personal worth, show him that you value his spirit and admire his character.
 With a little initiative and creativity, you can find ways to do this even when it becomes obvious that outside help is an absolute necessity.
 Here are a few suggestions you might want to keep in mind.

 For additional help and information on this topic, we'd encourage you to consult the resources and referrals highlighted below.
-Or if you have relationship concerns and challenges associated with this situation, please don't hesitate to give our Counseling Department.
-Our counselors are available to speak with you at this number.
+Or if you have relationship concerns and challenges associated with this situation, please don't hesitate to give our Counseling Department a call.

 Caring for Ill or Aging Parents